 Churches, like other nonprofits, need the right business licenses to operate legally.
 These licenses help keep things transparent and in line with local rules.
 Without them, your church could face fines, harming its reputation and work.

-It’s smart to talk to local officials about the licenses your church needs.
+It’s smart to talk to local officials to determine what licenses your church needs.
 This way, you can handle the legal stuff well.
 What your church does and the services it offers will help figure out what licenses you need.
+Requirements for non-profit organizations, including churches, can vary widely depending on local jurisdiction.
 For more on nonprofit rules, check out this source.

 General Exemptions for Religious Institutions